bigleek/icibaDict/README.md

 # Youdaodict

 Translates the selected text into a tooltip automatically.

 Inspired by Google Translation Tooltip.
-The data come from the honored [Youdao](http://fanyi.youdao.com/).
+The data originally came from the honored [Youdao](http://fanyi.youdao.com/).
+However, due to issues with the Youdao translation API, it has now been adjusted to use the Jīnshān Cíbà (金山词霸) API for data retrieval.

 ## Screenshot